sarajosephs/ProjectB/index.md

     frameborder="0">
 </iframe>

-We can see that the most bad samples were detected in the Bronx borough and also in Staten Island.
+We can see that the highest number of bad samples were detected in the Bronx borough and also in Staten Island.

 ## Water complaints